RACE - The Narcissist

 Like a Narcissist

 The idea of "race" has plagued our country for hundreds of years.
-Besides me and a few other people, most everyone believes that "race" is some way significant in our daily interactions.
+Besides me and a few other "strange" people, most everyone believes that "race" is in some way significant in our daily interactions.
 They have been convinced by "the narcissist - race" that "race" is as important as "race" has made itself out to be.
 Yes, "race" speaks.
 Every time you turn on the news, "race" is speaking and identifying the skin color of a person who committed an act of violence in one way or another.
 "Race" speaks when we talk about subjects of education, poverty, pandemics and even climate change and we highlight the "racial" aspect of the issue.
 Who knew that climate change had a "racial" angle.
 "Race" speaks in the world of sports and entertainment.
 Who gets to coach, who gets to play and if that's not enough, who gets to kneel or stand during the National Anthem.
 It speaks at the Oscars and the Grammy's with many boycotting if "race" is not considered the way one would desire.
 Yes "race" speaks.
 "Race" will not play second fiddle to any other issue and "Race -The Narcissist" desires to be, as today's terminology puts it, "centered."

 How "race" became the narcissist